 "Most collections that have been assembled overseas have never really been studied.
 That's the irony anyway.
-It's the irony from anthropology.
+It's the irony from [the point of view of] anthropology.
 It might not actually be from the Aboriginal point of view.
 I can accept that.
 But often when institutions in Europe have been asked to return remains, they say, 'But these haven't been studied.'
-They've only had them a hundred years and they've still not studied them and all of a sudden they've found that they're very valuable.
+They've only had them [for] a hundred years and they've still not studied them and all of a sudden they've found that they're very valuable.
 Now, the're reluctant to give them back because now they want to study them."

 Professor Webb says the unwillingness to relinquish Australian Indigenous remains can also be attributed to a limited understanding of their beliefs.

 "Of course if you work in Australia you do have that idea because you do work with Indigenous people and you do see people in their communities and you sit down and talk with them, and you immediately understand what they mean by having their ancestors coming back home and coming back to country, and what it means to have that happen.
 And also what it means for the spiritual world to have that return of people to their own country.
 If you work in England or Germany you're not subjected to that so you don't have that aspect of understanding and sometimes I think that this goes up into government levels where they don't understand that an Indigenous group of people wanted to have their remains returned."

 Steven Webb says when remains do finally make their way back to Australia, the final stages of returning them to their rightful resting places can be lengthy, and confronting.